 35 years of the fall of the Berlin Wall: Berlin celebrates freedom with a colorful program!

-diverse events and exhibitions
+Diverse events and exhibitions

-In addition to the open-air installation, the accompanying exhibition "The Way to Freedom" will shed light on the historical background to the peaceful revolution.
-It deals with topics such as opposition, protest and the role of the media.
-In the old fire station, the photo exhibition "The Wall" by Birgit Kleber is shown, which presents emotional black and white portraits from the time of the fall of the Berlin Wall.
-Another highlight is the one -day democratic festival "Revolution! - And then?"
-In the former Stasi headquarters, where workshops and discussions take place, followed by a concert by the activist music collective Pussy Riot.
+In addition to the open-air installation, the accompanying exhibition “The Road to Freedom” will shed light on the historical background to the Peaceful Revolution.
+It covers topics such as opposition, protest and the role of the media.
+The photo exhibition “The Wall” by Birgit Kleber is shown in the Old Fire Station, which presents emotional black and white portraits from the time the Berlin Wall fell.
+Another highlight is the one-day democracy festival “Revolution! – and then?” in the former Stasi headquarters, where workshops and discussions will take place, followed by a concert by the activist music collective Pussy Riot.